 Grooveshark.com - Grooveshark allows you to create a playlist by searching for artists or titles you like.
 You then drag them into a play bar and it will play the songs you have chosen in the order you have put them in.

-The Fresh City Life My Branch Colorado Authors Series presents Kyrie Collins, author of Playdate with Denver and Colorado's Front Range on Sunday, November 20 at 2:00 p.m. at the Schlessman Family Branch.
+The Fresh City Life My Branch Colorado Authors Series presents Flint Whitlock, author of The Beasts of Buchenwald, this Sunday, February 12, at 2 p.m. at Schlessman.